mathieudelehaye/FintechModeler/README.md

 The stock price variability is assessed using data from the Yahoo Finance API.

-The implementation is made both in Python with pandas and numpy, as well as in C++, in order to compare the runtime performance of those two languages.
+The implementation is made both in Python with pandas and numpy, as well as in C++, in order to compare the runtime performance of those two languages for fintech applications.

 ## How-to guide